HelixSnake/EscapeTimeFractalGenerator/README.md

 There are 2 steps to the rendering process: the generation of the fractal, and the interpretation step that turns a value into a color from the color ramp.
 As these processes are separate, they are tracked by separate progress bars.

+## How To Use The Custom Function Mode
+The custom function mode is a way for you to create your own equations.
+I wanted to represent this as a graph system but that was out of scope for this project.
+I also considered writing a parser but I also believe that for it to be as feature rich as I wanted it would also be out of scope.
+I settled with a pattern that is closely modeled after the way the custom functions are modeled in code, for both feature completion and speed of development.
+##### How It Works
+Custom functions are run using a series of commands.
+The arguments for a command can be either the result of the previous iteration, the input position (passed in through the x, y position of the pixel), the result of a previous command, or a constant value (either a float or a complex float).
+There is a custom function for both the starting value, and the recursive function.
+The last command in the sequence is the "return value" of the custom function.
+Most of the math functions provided are self explanatory math functions, but it's worth noting the "move" function; this takes an input and simply sets the output of that command as that input.
+This is useful in the starting function when you want the result to be a constant or the input position.

+For the fractal to be able to generate, you need at least one command for both the starting function and the recursive function.
+If you use any constant variables, you will have to create a constant variable using the + button for that data type.
+Constants can be set to specific pixel location values by clicking the input field for one, holding "v", and mousing over the drawing window.
+Doing this will redraw the fractal.

+#### Getting Started and Useful Setups
+If you want to start messing around, the following patterns are good for creating fractals:
+##### Simple Tower Functions
+ Setting the starting function to "move" with the source being "input position", and then experimenting with different functions in the recursive function is a good starting point.
+There are a handful of interesting fractals that can be made using this setup and just one command for the recursive function.
+Make sure your recursive function command involves (n-1) as one of its inputs; you need this to get the recursive nature of the fractal generation to work.
+##### The Mandelbrot-like Setup
+Mandelbrots use a starting position of (0,0) and use an "add" command at the end of the recursive function to add the input position.
+Using the "move" command in your starting function and setting it to move a constant complex float (make sure to add one to your list of complex floats), and then adding a command to the recursive function with (n-1) as an input, followed by an "add" command with one source being the previous command (make sure to set the index to that of the command you want to use the result from) and the other source being "input position".
+There are quite a few interesting results that can come from this.
+##### The Julia-like Setup
+For most fractals that you can get from the above Mandelbrot-like setup, there is an associated "Julia set" like fractal.
+In order to make it, instead of having the starting function be a constant, change the input of the "move" command to be the input position, and instead of adding the input position at the end of the recursive function, add a constant complex float.
+You will get a fractal that is similar to the "mandelbrot-like" version in some ways; setting the complex float added in the recursive function to various values will change the result.
+#### Tweaking The Gradient Using The "Power" Value
+The "Power" value does not affect the actual equation of the fractal, but it affects the way the gradient between iteration steps is generated.
+If you have an overly complex gradient for some fractals with a higher "Power" value than 1 (usually tower functions are a good example that can cause this) it's a good idea to set this value to 1.
+If you have a polynomial growth rate (depending on how you are doing the math in your recursive function) you should tweak the power value to match the growth rate of your recursive function.
+If you're unsure of how to know what power your growth rate is at, just try tweaking this value up and down until you get a smooth gradient between iteration steps, or you get a more aesthetically pleasing result.